 Following the introduction of The Northern Ireland (Executive Formation and Exercise of Functions) Act 2018 and associated guidance on decision-making for Northern Ireland Department’s published by the Secretary of State for Northern Ireland, the merits of the planning application itself and the PAC recommendation to approve remain to be redetermined by the DfI Strategic Planning Division.

 Given the time lapse since the original Environmental Statement submission in March 2014, a new Environmental Statement Addendum, which includes updated information has been voluntarily prepared and provided to the DfI Strategic Planning Division on 19th March 2019.
 This Addendum will enable them to fully consider arc21’s planning application with the latest available information, having reviewed and refreshed the necessary EIA baseline surveys and methodologies utilised as part of the original assessments undertaken.
 This updates an ES Addendum in September 2014 and Further Environmental Information (FEI) submitted as part of the Statement of Case (August 2016) in advance of the PAC hearing.
+A further ES Addendum was submitted in August 2019 – a copy of which is available in the Downloads section below.

 This latest Addendum can be found in the downloads section LINK and through the normal planning portal.
 A copy is also available for public inspection at Glengormley Library, 40 Carnmoney Road.
 Newtownabbey, BT36 6HP.